ibandominguez/validator/readme.md

 [![Build Status](https://travis-ci.org/ibandominguez/validator.svg?branch=travis)](https://travis-ci.org/ibandominguez/validator)

-> validator is helper class for repetitive validation processes
+> validator is a helper class for repetitive validation processes.
-> It allows you to

 ## Getting Started

-Download this package or install via composer
+Clone or Download this package or install via composer

 > composer require easycoding/validator

 ## Available Rules by '13/May/15'

-### required: check if the given input exists and it is not empty
+#### required: check if the given input exists and it is not empty
-### email: check if the given input is a valid email
+#### email: check if the given input is a valid email
-### array: check if the given input is a valid array
+#### array: check if the given input is a valid array
+#### numeric: check if the given input is a numeric value

 ## Use example